tsutterley/yapc/doc/source/getting_started/Overview.rst

   * Height spread >= ``min_hspread``
 - Calculate the size of a dynamic selection window

-  * Calculate ``density`` using the number of photons in the major frame, ``h_win_width`` and the span of the along-track distance
+  * Calculate ``density`` using the number of photons in the segment ``h_win_width`` and the span of the along-track distance
   * From the ``density``, calculate the area necessary to contain at least ``min_ph`` photons
   * Calculate the horizontal (``win_x``) and vertical (``win_h``) window sizes for the ``aspect`` ratio
+- OR dynamically calculate the number of neighbors
+  * Calculate ``k`` as half of the square root of the number of photon events
-- For each source photon in the center major frame, calculate inverse distances from its neighbors
+- For each source photon in the segment, calculate inverse distances from its neighbors
 - Select and count target photons whose along-track distance and height are within ``win_x/2`` and ``win_h/2`` of the source photon
 - Calculate and record the inverse distances for the ``k`` nearest photons